Carmelo85S/pg-queries-and-relationships-/create-table.md

 ORDER BY total_score DESC
 LIMIT 3;

-Task 3: Use a LEFT OUTER JOIN  to list all players who haven’t played any games yet.
+Players who have not played any game

 SELECT Players.name
 FROM Players
 LEFT OUTER JOIN Scores ON Players.id = Scores.player_id
 WHERE Scores.id IS NULL;

-Task 4: Find Popular Game Genres
-Use GROUP BY and COUNT() to find out which game genre is the most popular among players.
+Most popular game

 SELECT Games.genre, COUNT(Scores.id) AS games_played
 FROM Scores